ThomasVon2021/blikvm-site/docs/en/switch-guide.md

                         - ["#Input 3", ch2_led, ch2_button]
                         - ["#Input 4", ch3_led, ch3_button]
         ```
     !!! warning " The above configuration is based on the 2022 pikvm image.
-If you are using the latest pikvm image or software version, Edit file /etc/kvmd/override.yaml and add the line: protocol: 2, Sample:"
+If you are using the latest pikvm image or latest software version, Edit file /etc/kvmd/override.yaml and add the line: protocol: 2, Sample:"
         ```
         kvmd:
         gpio: